How to resolve MemoryError: Unable to allocate array in Numpy?

 – Use lazy evaluation or delayed computation when possible.
 Lazy evaluation or delayed computation is a technique that postpones the evaluation or computation of an expression until it is needed, rather than performing it eagerly when it is defined.
 Lazy evaluation or delayed computation can save memory by avoiding unnecessary intermediate results or temporary variables.
 You can use libraries such as Dask or Numba to implement lazy evaluation or delayed computation for Numpy arrays in Python.

-See also How to generate diagonal array in Numpy?
+See also How to calculate percentile in Numpy?

 How to fix this error?